Book-Club-Project/book_club_FE/README.md

 7. Open your text editor and check to see that `schema.rb` exists
 8. You may also run the RSpec test suite locally with the command `$ bundle exec rspec` to ensure everything is functioning as expected.

-### Use of this Backend Repository
+### Use of this Repository
+In order to run this application you need both this Frontend Repository and the associated [Backend Repository](https://github.com/Book-Club-Project/book_club_BE)

+**Backend Server**

+For a full explanation to set-up the backend server, please see the docs [Here](https://github.com/Book-Club-Project/book_club_BE#readme)

+On you command line:
+1. Navigate to the local directory where the backend repo is housed
+2. Start the Backend server with `$ rails s` and navigate to http://localhost:3000/ in your web browser.
+Here you are able to interact with the API endpoints.

+**Frontend Server**

 On your command line:
+1. Navigate to local directory where the frontend repo is housed
-1. Run `$ rails s` in order to start the server locally to access the app through a web browser
+2. Run `$ rails s` to run the server locally
-2. Open a web browser and navigate to http://localhost:5000/
+3. Open a web browser and navigate to http://localhost:5000/
-3. Now you may explore the web application!
+4. Now you may explore the web application!

 ### Use of the BookClub Application
-On you command line:
-1. Start the Backend server with `$ rails s` and navigate to http://localhost:3000/ to interact with the [Backend](https://github.com/Book-Club-Project/book_club_BE)

 ### Google OAuth2
 Book Club Consultancy Project uses Google OAuth2 to register and login a user.
 In order to login and register with Google OAuth2, you must set up Google OAuth2 and and set the client id for the web application.